flipvszero/preciousoresmelter/README.md

 # preciousoresmelter
-Precious ore smelter for making gold/silver nuggets from ore for 7days2die.
+Precious ore smelter for making gold/silver nuggets from ore and turning gold/silver into diamonds for 7days2die alpha 19.

-Work in progress.

-Still messing with code for the input and output of the materials.
-Gold/silver do show up on crafting list on left.

-Couple things to fix before its ready.
+Tons of thanks goes out to Gouki for helping me on this project!